vkuznets23/cub3d/README.md

 ## Acknowledgements
 1. Thanks to Hive Helsinki for providing the learning materials and inspiration for this project.
 2. MinilibX library for graphics handling.

+## Contribution
+Contributions are welcome!
+If you spot any bugs, feel free to open an issue.